wisamaburas/wisamaburas/README.md

 # Hi, I'm Wisam (Sam) 👋

-Software Engineering Honours student with industry experience building AI systems, full-stack web applications, and computer vision models across real-world client projects.
+Software Engineering Honours student with industry experience building AI systems, full-stack web applications, and computer vision models across numerous client projects.

 ## 🛠️ What I've built

-- **Geospatial web platform** (Honours Research / Industry Partnership) — Architected a three-tier web system with role-based dashboards for geologists, backed by Microsoft SQL on Azure
+- **Geospatial web platform** (Honours Research / Industry Partnership) - Architected a three-tier web system with role-based dashboards for geologists, backed by Microsoft SQL on Azure
-- **Map-based web application** — Developed the frontend and contributed to building an interactive map-based system for geographic data visualisation using React and Node.js
+- **Map-based web application** - Developed the frontend and contributed to building an interactive map-based system for geographic data visualisation using React and Node.js
-- **Computer vision project** — Contributed to a Python-based bird species detection pipeline, working on data preparation and annotation
+- **Computer vision project** - Contributed to a Python-based bird species detection pipeline, working on data preparation and annotation

 ## 💻 Technologies